reganJD/epidemiology_data_visualization/README.md

 # epidemiology_data_visualization

+## Please view johanna_reganprj3.md for the R markdown as a github document.

 I utilized cdc data to create a hexgrip map of the United States to visualize infant mortality rate

 Here is the original visualization from the CDC and the data I downloaded and used: